Get your COVID-19 Vaccine

 • muscle aches

-Seek immediate medical attention if your child experiences any of the following symptoms after getting a vaccine:
+Serious side effects are rare.
+If you have concerns about any symptoms following vaccination, consult a healthcare provider.
+Seek immediate medical attention if you experience any of the following symptoms after getting a vaccine:

 • chest pain or pressure